-Activities in 2023
+Activities in 2024

-As a result of its contributions on 6 April 2022; Bounty exercised an option to earn additional equity up to a total of 50% of the four Cerberus Permits by contributing an additional \$9 million to drill expenses.
+As a result of its contributions on 6 April 2022, Bounty exercised an option to earn additional equity up to a total of 50% of the four Jacobson Permits by contributing an additional \$9 million to drill expenses.
+Bounty has registered the notice of exercise of option against the two southernmost Permits WA EP474 and WA EP 491.
 Further capital contributions are conditional upon certain milestones.

-At 30 June 2023 Bounty had contributed \$722,000 pursuant to the farmin agreement and to other expenditure.

-During the period, EP 490, EP 491 and TP/27 had extensions of the permit terms and suspensions of the current work program and terms approved by the West Australia state regulator DMIRS.
-Discussions with the operator on funding and possible re-structuring of the Bounty FIA continued during the period.
-Bounty has registered its FIA and notice of exercise of option against the two southernmost Permits WA EP474 and WA EP 491.
+At 30 June 2024 Bounty had contributed \$735,000 pursuant to the farmin agreement and to other expenditure.
+During the period, EP 490, EP 491 and TP/27 had further extensions of the permit terms and suspensions of the current work program and terms approved by the West Australia state regulator DEMIRS.

-The prospective EP475 permit (EP475) was extended to May 2024 and any further extension is contingent on a firm drill commitment from Bounty and Coastal by May 2024.
+The prospective EP475 permit (EP475) was also extended during the period.

+DEMIRS is considering further extensions contingent on a firm drill commitment from Bounty and Coastal.

+Discussions with the operator on funding and possible re-structuring of the Bounty FIA continued up to June 2024.

+All Annual Reports have been filed and re-processing of 2D seismic data completed.
 The Permits are in good standing.